mumima808/srt-performance-score/BLUEPRINT_en.md

 - **You have stories that never become images.**
   The story exists.
 It just needs a protocol to become time.

+- **I can create AI-generated manga at a human level, but I've developed a fear of creating videos.**
+I can write storyboards.
+I just need to change my habit of doing everything with AI.

 - **You're a normal programmer who only works locally.**
   GitHub feels scary (so did it for this project's author).
 But you think structurally — and that is the real work.